tonyb7/equations/CONTRIBUTING.md

 8. While still in this new shell, run `psql`.

 9. A new prompt should have opened.
-In this prompt, run `create database <linux username>;` (same Linux username as from Step 6; don't forget the semicolon at the end).
+In this prompt, run `create database <linux username>;` (this is the same Linux username as from Step 6; don't forget the semicolon at the end).

 10. Quit the psql shell with `\q`, and then exit the new shell we created with `exit`.